 - HIV/AIDS or other immune system impairments who have chronic or recurrent sinusitis

-- Adults need only a local anesthetic, although children need a general anesthetic.
+- Adults and children need a general anesthetic.

 - Before the procedure, a computed tomography (CT) scan is taken to help the surgeon plan the procedure and to guide the surgery.

 - The surgeon uses special instruments to remove diseased bone or tissue and clear obstructions.
-Shavers are used to gently remove soft tissue.
-Bone cutters are sometimes used to open the floor of the frontal sinus and restore drainage (called the modified Lothrop procedure).
-Lasers may be used to remove bone, coagulate the passageways, or clear obstructions.
+Shavers are used to gently remove soft tissue such as polyps.
+Miniature bone cutters are sometimes used to open the floor of the frontal sinus and restore drainage.

-Complications.
-Serious complications of FESS are very rare, but may include cerebrospinal fluid leakage, meningitis, hemorrhage, or infection.
+Complications: Serious complications of FESS are very rare, but may include cerebrospinal fluid leakage, meningitis, hemorrhage, injury to the eye or eye socket, or infection.

-- The patient will experience a dull ache around the nose and sinus cavity that can be treated with pain medication.
+- You will experience a dull ache around the nose and sinus cavity that can be treated with pain medication.

-- Following surgery, the patient should flush the sinuses twice daily with a saline or alkaline solution.
+- Following surgery, you should flush the sinuses twice daily with a saline or alkaline solution.

 - Antibiotics may be prescribed for several weeks until postnasal drip has stopped.
 Corticosteroid sprays and antihistamines may be needed.

-Success Rates.
-It may take several months for the mucous membranes to completely recover, but 85 to 90% of patients have good-to-excellent relief of their symptoms after surgery.
+Success Rates: It may take several months for the mucous membranes to completely recover, but most people have good-to-excellent relief of their symptoms after surgery.
 Children may need a second procedure 2 to 3 weeks after the first surgery to remove crusty matter.

 Invasive Conventional Surgery